Narrativ helps publishers make more money when they drive sales

 But Narrativ is doing something a bit different.
 It turns these links into an advertising unit called a SmartLink, where different retailers can bid in real-time for each click.

-The company has raise $3 million in funding from investors including Talis Capital and New Enterprise Associates.
+The company has raised $3 million in funding from investors including Talis Capital and New Enterprise Associates.

 Chen previously worked at the intersection of commerce and media, serving as head of marketing at Moda Operandi, the e-commerce company backed by Condé Nast-owner Advance Publications and LVMH.
 She argued that SmartLinks are a more effective form of promotion than banner ads (which are intrusive and can be stripped out by ad blockers) and native advertising.